-The waves required for such 43m high runup deposits... are ~ 170 ft high (!)
+The waves required for such 43m high runup deposits... are ~ 170 ft high

-Remember the Wave in "Interstellar"?
-That's the flavor
+Remember the waves in the film "Interstellar"?
+They're about the same height

 Some find the strength of storms which could do this hard to believe, and wonder if maybe tsunamis brought them up